 - Closed – The member evaluates every demand before opening the peering.
 Generally closed to all requests.

-- Restrictive – The member publishes restrictive objective criteria (through the policy URL) the other member must meet to establish a peering.
+- Selective – The member publishes restrictive objective criteria (through the policy URL) the other member must meet to establish a peering.

 Policy URL – If you have a peering policy, enter the URL for the policy.
 If you do not have a policy, you can enter your website or a link to your peeringdb page.

-Company Information –- Update the fields to provide the requested contact information.
+Company Information –- Specify the requested company contact information.

 Click Next and add this service to your cart and step through the checkout process.